Tax Freedom Day Clock Web Widget

 Tax Freedom Day is exactly what the name implies.
 It's the day on which the money that you earn actually begins to benefit you and not the government.

-There are a few detractors of Tax Freedom Day - almost exclusively, those who support big government - who try to convince folks that Tax Freedom Day is not representative of the average American, since the rich pay a much larger percentage of the taxes that are actually collected.
-Interestingly, those detractors conveniently ignore certain facts.
+There are a few detractors of Tax Freedom Day.
+But those detractors are almost exclusively, those who support big government.
+They try to convince folks that Tax Freedom Day is not representative of the average American, since the rich pay a much larger percentage of the taxes that are actually collected.
+Interestingly, those detractors conveniently ignore certain facts that more than offset their arguments.
 For example, the Tax Foundation reports that in 2006, approximately 43 million federal tax returns, representing 91 million taxpayers, claimed zero taxes owed and another 15 million households (retired, disabled and those who live on welfare) don't even file.
-What about all them?
+In fact, the Wall Street Journal reported that 47% of Americans pay no income tax whatsoever or get all of their taxes rebated.

-The 120+ million poor Americans, who pay NO tax, offset the effect of the less than seven million rich taxpayers (earning over $160,000 per year), who pay more than 60% of the taxes actually collected.
+The 120+ million poor Americans, who pay NO tax, more than offset the effect of the less than seven million rich taxpayers (earning over $155,000 per year - if you consider that rich), who pay almost 60% of the taxes actually collected.
 That means that Tax Freedom Day actually comes closer to representing the average middle-class, working American than either the rich or the poor.
+If the numbers are skewed at all, the huge numbers of non-taxpayers skew the data to favor an even later Tax Freedom Day, rather than the earlier date that the detractors would have us believe.

 This is just one example of how the detractors of Tax Freedom Day, ignore facts that conflict with their spin.
-But to make matters worse, they are generating more and more spin, every year, to try to hide the problem exposed by Tax Freedom Day.
-Just remember that those detractors are almost exclusively folks who want more government and higher taxes, rather than less - worse, some of those folks actually benefit from higher taxes.
+But to make matters worse, they're generating more and more spin, every year, to try to hide the problem exposed by Tax Freedom Day.
+Just remember that those detractors are almost exclusively folks who want more government and higher taxes, rather than less government and lowere taxes.
+Worse yet, some of those folks actually benefit from higher taxes.

 We want to thank our friends at the Tax Foundation for their annual efforts to bring us this information.
 If you have not visited their site, we encourage you to do so.
-You may be surprised at what you will learn.
+You may be surprised at what you'll learn.

 Now that you are suitably depressed over how much of your hard work goes to support the government (that is, if you are an American), I will toss you a bone, to make you feel not quite so bad.

 Although England's excruciating tax level doesn't forgive our own government, for forcing us to work so long for them each year, it does give us reason to be glad that we don't live in Europe.
-On the other hand, now that Obamacare has been signed into law, it appears that is exactly where we are headed.
+On the other hand, now that Obamacare has been signed into law and the new GOP leadership is determined to not de-fund it, in the budget, it appears that is exactly where we're headed.

 Note 2: We have occasionally had people contact us, early in the year, telling us that our Tax Freedom Day Clock is off by one hour.
 The clock has, in each case, been accurate.
 We want to remind our readers, who might want to check our calculations, not to forget that there is a one hour time change, between January 1 and Tax Freedom Day.
 Our clock counts down actual hours, rather than adjusted hours.
 However, if you do think that you see an error in the clock, please don't hesitate to contact us.
 After all, although we have tested it extensively, a minor glitch might have slipped through our testing.